informatica-unica/lip/expr/sarithexpr/README.md

 dune test
 ```

-If you implemented `trace1` and `typecheck` correctly, QCheck will report one failure out of two test runs.
+If you implemented `trace1` and `typecheck` as we intended, QCheck will report one failure out of two test runs.
 Below is the output:
 ```
 random seed: 219956250